Knowing how often and how long to feed your baby.

 Do I need to give my baby anything other than Non-human milks/Formula?

-For the first six months, feeding your baby exclusively with breast/chest milk is recommended.
+For the first six months, feeding your baby breast/chest milk only, is recommended.
+Your baby does not need any food, water, or juice.

-If you are using the supplement with a dropper, hold your baby in a semi-upright position with head supported, place dropper to the side of your baby’s tongue and squeeze slowly.
-Or place vitamin D on a spoon and let your baby suck it off.
+• Dropper - hold your baby in a semi-upright position with head supported, place dropper to the side of your baby's tongue and squeeze slowly, or squeeze 1 mL (400 IU) onto a small spoon and let your baby suck it off.

 Non-human milks/Formula substitutes